LRKyle/Discord-Bot/README.md

 # ᴸᴿBot
-A Discord Bot that I put together with a friend.
+A Discord Bot that I put together.
 It's still rough around the edges but functions properly.